 Current credit agreement with Skandinaviska Enskilda Banken was signed 2019 and have a maturity of three years with an option for extension of another 1+1 years.
+In 2021, the first option for extension was used and the credit agreement was thus extended until 2023.

 The key figures measured are net debt/equity ratio and interest coverage ratio.
 The covenants are measured quarterly, and the interest coverage ratio is based on the trend over the past 12-month period.
-On the balance sheet date, the Group has unutilized credit facilities in an amount of SEK 428 M (including overdraft facilities).
+On the balance sheet date, the Group has unutilized credit facilities in an amount of SEK 417 M (including overdraft facilities).